-I made this sauce originally with the intent to use up those less then fresh vegetables I needed to clear out of my fridge before they were no longer edible.
+I made this Kitchen Sink Bolognese sauce originally with the intent to use up those less then fresh vegetables I needed to clear out of my fridge before they were no longer edible.
 As you can tell from the picture below, some of the peppers and carrots were closer to the compost heap then a veggie tray.
 But still perfect to cook with.

-I call this my Bolognese sauce more because it’s my interpretation of a thick sauce for pasta or spaghetti squash.
+I call this my Kitchen Sink Bolognese Sauce more because it’s my interpretation of a thick sauce for pasta or spaghetti squash.
 Bolognese sauce is supposed to be a meat-based sauce, and while I do put ground beef, pork, chicken or turkey in my sauce, you’ll see below the sauce has way more vegetables then meat. (but that’s how I fool my family…. shhhh.
 Our little secret, K?)

 I had peppers, zucchini, carrots and tiny tomatoes that needed to be used up.